COVID TOUGH PLAN

-- ATTENDEES: Attendees will be required to wear a face-covering in the pre-start and festival area, and may remove their mask while on course.
+- ATTENDEES: Attendees will be required to wear a face-covering in the pre-start and festival area, and may remove their mask while on course approximately 100' after the start line.
 We’re working with a partner to provide face coverings to participants and reusable masks will be available for purchase in the Tough Mudder Gear shop.

 - Protective Barriers: Plastic or vinyl shields will act as a barrier between attendees and staff or volunteers at key interaction areas.